Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13

 Nick Chubb r ushed for two touchdowns and Myles Garrett and Cleveland's defense frustrated Joe Burrow as the Browns thrashed Cincinnati 32-13 on Monday night, keeping the Bengals star quarterback winless against them.

-''Myles was very good,'' Browns coach Kevin Stefanki with a smile. ''He does what (number) 95 does.''
+''Myles was very good,'' Browns coach Kevin Stefanki said with a smile. ''He does what No. 95 does.
+He was playing dominant out there.
+He is very difficult for people to block one on one.
+He gets a ton of attention, and when that happens, others are getting one on ones.''

 Burrow has already been to the Super Bowl in just three NFL seasons.
 However, the Ohio native has yet to beat Cleveland, dropping to 0-4 in four career starts against Cincinnati's AFC North rival.